slatedocs/slate/source/includes/_appendices.md

 - Add Auth.net and Interac as supported gateways
 - Document application accepted and rejected API
 - Added bank_status property to the Merchant Accept/Reject Feedback API
-- Corrected format of the “ufs” and “umrs” fields
+- Corrected format of the "ufs" and "umrs" fields
 - Add API call to get the current state of a consumer or merchant application
 - Clarify that a payment hash must be of the original non-masked account number
 - Documented memo field in Transfer and KYC transaction data